-The Power Cord hookup is located on the side of the trailer.
-The cord may be stored in the rear exterior compartment.
-The power cord is plugged into the trailer receptacle and the City Power Service.
+The power cord hookup is located on the roadside of the trailer.
+The power cord can be stored in the top of the LP tank cover compartment.
+The power cord is used to plug the trailer into a City Power Service.